liorokman/raytrace/scene.md

   ambient: # float in the inclusive range [0,1].
 Defaults to 0.1
   diffuse:  # float in the inclusive range [0,1].
 Defaults to 0.9
   specular: # float in the inclusive range [0,1].
-Defaults to 0/9 shininess; # float in the inclusive range [0, inf ].
+Defaults to 0/9
+  shininess: # float in the inclusive range [0, inf ].
 Defaults to 200
   reflective: # float in the inclusive range [0,1].
 Defaults to 0.0
   transparency:  # float in the inclusive range [0,1]: Defaults to 0.0
   refractiveIndex: # float in the inclusive range [0,inf ]: Defaults to 1.0